The polymath project

 Tim Gower’s experiment in massively collaborative mathematics is now underway.
 He’s dubbed it the “polymath project” – if you want to see posts related to the project, I suggest looking here.

 The problem to be attacked can be understood (though probably not solved) with only a little undergraduate mathematics.
 It concerns a result known as the Density Hales-Jewett theorem.
-This theorem asks us to consider the set
+This theorem asks us to consider the set of all length

 strings over the alphabet